Maximilian I of Mexico: Background to Accession

 The name of Maximilian came up swiftly in discussions among the Mexican monarchists on potential candidates for a Mexican throne.
 It was perceived as impolitic to propose a noble from one of the nations involved in the expedition and Maximilian already had a reputation as a capable administrator from his time spent as Viceroy of Lombardy-Venetia.
 In 1859, Maximilian was first approached by Mexican monarchists—members of the Mexican nobility, led by José Pablo Martínez del Río—with a proposal to make him the emperor of Mexico.
 The Habsburg family had ruled the Viceroyalty of New Spain from its establishment until the Spanish throne was inherited by the Bourbons.
 As a member of the House of Habsburg, Maximilian was considered to have more potential legitimacy than other royal figures.
-He was unlikely to ever rule in Europe because of his elder brother's position as emperor and disapproval of his younger brother's liberalism.
+He was unlikely to ever rule in Europe because of his elder brother's position as emperor of Austria and disapproval of his younger brother's liberalism.
 In that year, Maximilian declined the offer, but several attempts were made by the Mexican royalists.
 Later it was decided to again to make the offer to Maximilian, and that José María Gutiérrez de Estrada, because of his pivotal role in the history of Mexican monarchism, was to be given the role of again inviting Maximilian to assume a Mexican throne.

-In early 1861, the United States was embroiled in its Civil War between the southern states that had seceded and formed the Confederate States of America and the northern states that fought their efforts to secede.
-In these circumstances, the U.S. government could not enforce the Monroe Doctrine, which asserted U.S. pre-eminence in the hemisphere and excluded foreign intervention.
+In early 1861, the United States was embroiled in its Civil War between southern states that had attempted to secede and form the Confederate States of America and the northern states that fought to preserve the union.
+In these circumstances, the U.S. government was unable to enforce the Monroe Doctrine, which asserted U.S. pre-eminence in the hemisphere and excluded foreign intervention.
 In July 1861, Mexican President Benito Juárez had suspended the payment of foreign debts that had been incurred by the defeated conservative government, providing a pretext for foreign intervention.
 Juárez's government could ill-afford and had no desire to pay off the debts contracted by those that had challenged its legitimacy to rule.
 The suspension gave Napoleon III an opportunity to establish a French client state which could also serve as a buffer to the expansion of the United States.
 France gained the aid of Britain and Spain, which also had loaned money to the defeated conservatives, under the pretext of arranging an expedition simply to renegotiate Mexico's debt agreements.
 Plans for such an expedition were formalized at the Convention of London on 31 October 1861.